ErpNetDocs/tech/modules/applications/rental/time-period-types.md

 ### Overnight Stays

-Calculates the number of nights (how many times the date in a specified period changes).
+Calculates the number of nights, or how many times the date in a specified period changes.

 ### Months

-Calculates the number of months that pass between the selected start and end dates, taking into account months with 28, 29, 30 and 31 days.
+Calculates the number of months full calendar months, taking into account months with 28, 29, 30 and 31 days.

 It is ideal for long-term rentals, providing an easy way to calculate monthly rental periods.